 The American Academy of Family Physicians (AAFP) supports universal immunizations regardless of socioeconomic or insurance status, for all immunizations recommended by the AAFP, in collaboration with the Advisory Committee on Immunization Practices (ACIP), and current clinical vaccination guidelines.

 The AAFP supports and advocates for vaccination manufacturers and distributors to exercise fair and reasonable purchasing policies to minimize family physicians’ financial liability in maintaining a vaccine inventory.

+Government programs (e.g., Vaccines for Children [VFC], 317 Immunization Grants, or state “universal purchasing”) that subsidize the costs of vaccines at no cost to medical practices should be adequately funded by federal and state governments.
 Requiring clinicians to stock separate supplies of vaccines for the VFC Program and for persons covered by other payers can be burdensome and adds unnecessary administrative costs to practices.
-Therefore, AAFP recommends that states allow physicians to intermingle storage of VFC and other vaccine supplies, with appropriate documentation and cost accounting.
+Therefore, the AAFP recommends states allow physicians to intermingle storage of VFC and other vaccine supplies, with appropriate documentation and cost accounting.

-The AAFP believes that vaccine manufacturers should develop contingency plans for the timing and prioritization of vaccine supplies if an ample supply of the immunizations recommended by the AAFP is delayed and/or reduced.
+The AAFP believes vaccine manufacturers/distributors should develop contingency plans for the timing and prioritization of vaccine supplies if an ample supply of recommended immunizations is delayed and/or reduced.

-(2008) (2013 COD)
+(2008) (October 2023 COD)